-PageSpeed Insights is available as an open-source browser extension for Google Chrome and Firefox.
+PageSpeed Insights is available as an open-source browser extension for Google Chrome.
 Webmasters and web developers can use PageSpeed Insights to evaluate the performance of their web pages and to get suggestions on how to improve them.

 PageSpeed Insights performs several tests on a site's web server configuration and front-end code.
 These tests are based on a set of best practices known to enhance web page performance.
 Webmasters who run PageSpeed Insights on their pages get a score for each page, as well as suggestions on how to improve its performance.
 By following the suggestions you can make your site faster, keep Internet users engaged with your site, reduce your bandwidth and hosting costs and improve the web!